-Students in the MA in Pastoral Care and Counseling are required to register for one unit of CPE.
+Students in the Master of Arts (Pastoral Care & Counseling) are required to register for one unit of CPE.
 Master of Divinity students may elect to take CPE.
-But note, many denominations require M.Div. students to take CPE in order to be ordained.
+But note, many denominations require MDiv students to take CPE in order to be ordained.
 Please be sure to check with your ordination process committee at the beginning of your seminary career.
-NBTS encourages M.Div. students to take CPE.
+NBTS encourages MDiv students to take CPE.

-CPE sites tend to fill up early, so please plan to begin the application process twelve to eight months before the beginning of the CPE program.
+CPE sites tend to fill up early, so please plan to begin the application process eight to twelve months before the beginning of the CPE program.

 Once a student is accepted into a CPE program, the student must register for CPE through the seminary.
-CPE is the equivalent of 6 academic credits for M.A. and M.Div. students.
-M.Div. students are also awarded two credits of field education.
+CPE is the equivalent of 6 academic credits for MA and MDiv students.
+MDiv students are also awarded two credits of field education.
 Students register in this way:

 - Meet with the Director of Field Education or the Professor of Pastoral Care for information about CPE at least 1 year before the student plans to start CPE.
-Students can also attend the annual CPE fair offer on the NJ an NY locations. - Apply to a CPE program by the deadlines provided by the institution. - Once the student is accepted, they will: - Register for PC 543 in the Fall term and PC 544 in the Spring term (year-long CPE) OR PC 543 and PC 544 for the summer term, if enrolled in the summer CPE program; - M.Div. students will also register for a unit of field education FE510 in the Fall term and FE512 in the Spring term (year-long CPE) or FE510 and FE512 for the summer term if enrolled in summer CPE; - All students will be charged the regular tuition for CPE courses (6 credits total). - M.Div. students will be charged for 6 credits total for CPE and Field Education. - CPE will be graded in as Pass/Fail.
+Students can also attend the annual CPE fair offer on the NJ an NY locations. - Apply to a CPE program by the deadlines provided by the institution. - Once the student is accepted, they will: - Register for PC543 in the Fall term and PC544 in the Spring term (year-long CPE) OR PC543 and PC544 for the summer term, if enrolled in the summer CPE program; - MDiv students will also register for a unit of field education FE510 in the Fall term and FE512 in the Spring term (year-long CPE) or FE510 and FE512 for the summer term if enrolled in summer CPE; - All students will be charged the regular tuition for CPE courses (6 credits total). - MDiv students will be charged for 6 credits total for CPE and Field Education. - CPE will be graded in as Pass/Fail.
 Students taking the year-long CPE will receive an IP for the Fall term.
-This grade will be replaced

-Most CPE sites will bill the seminary directly for the CPE fee.
-If for some reason, your setting does not, please submit the bill to the Bursar.
+This grade will be replaced not, please submit the bill to the Bursar.
 NBTS will then pay the bill.
 Please do not pay the bill yourself.

+Most CPE sites will bill the seminary directly for the CPE fee.
+If for some reason, your setting does